escrimaglia/async_netmiko/Readme.md

 The outputs directory contains the results of each test, and as can be observed, the results are notably different.

 To run the test, iI used the EVE Pro simulator deployed on Google Cloud, and a lab with five Cisco IOS devices.
-To connect to the devices, I configured an SSH JumpHost on my Mac.
+To connect to the devices, I configured SSH Bastion Host on my Mac.

 ### SSH JumpHost configuration

-- SSH Configuration file for netmiko & bastion host
+SSH Configuration file for netmiko & bastion host

 host jumphost
   IdentityFile ~/.ssh/id_rsa
   IdentitiesOnly yes
-  user root
+  user xxxx
   hostname xxxx.octupus.com

 host 10.2.0.* !jumphost